msdirtbag/MDEAutomator/README.md

 **Parameters:**

 - `-Queries` (string[], required): String Array of KQL queries to execute.
-Each query string should be valid for the Advanced Hunting API.
+Each query string should be valid KQL syntax.

 **Example:**
 ```powershell